Best Futures Brokers Overview

 from Technical Analysis of Stocks and Commodities.
 The publication has also awarded TradeStation Best Professional Platform 14 years in a row.
 Investors Business

 Daily ranked the broker in the top five for research tools and trade reliability.
-In 2016, it won Best for Frequent Traders from Barron's.
+It won Best for Frequent Traders from Barron's magazine.

 Read TradeStation review.